 GlobalSign and Intrinsic will integrate their security technology into the Longview IoT solution to guard against attacks before they happen.

-Longview IoT is teaming up with GMO GlobalSign, an identity and security solutions provider for the Internet of Things, and with Intrinsic ID, a digital authentication technology provider for IoT security.
+Longview IoT is partnering with GMO GlobalSign, an identity and security solutions provider for the Internet of Things, and with Intrinsic ID, a digital authentication technology provider for IoT security.
 The trio plans to integrate their respective security technology into Longview.

-“We have made IoT security the utmost priority with Longview throughout the entire solution, from our sensors to the cloud, and into the field,” said Brad Bush, managing director of Internet of Things for Carnegie Technologies.
+“We have made IoT security the utmost priority with Longview throughout the entire solution, from our sensors to the cloud, and into the field,” says Brad Bush, managing director of Internet of Things for Carnegie Technologies.
 “Working with GlobalSign and Intrinsic ID ensures that businesses and users are protected by best-in-class technologies at every point in the system, ensuring that our solution is secure and future proof for enterprises of any size.”